MichaelRWolf/kb-repo/confluence-migration-plan.md

 ## Notes

+- **Set up Google VM** is a one-time task (done once, applies to all spaces)
 - Update status by changing "Not Started" → "In Progress" → "Done"
 - Add new spaces to the grid as discovered
 - Document any issues or special handling in Notes column
+- See [pipelines/confluence-pipeline.md](pipelines/confluence-pipeline.md) for detailed step instructions